tav/gitfund/mvp/app/page/help.md

 Hopefully there will be enough interest in supporting the open source ecosystem for us to raise our target.

-But if by the end of September 2017 we still haven't reached it, then, depending on the amount raised and our costs (especially with regards to legals and compliance), we will either:
+But if by the end of the year we still haven't reached it, then, depending on the amount raised and our costs (especially with regards to legals and compliance), we will either:

 * Continue with the project — albeit delivering at a slightly slower pace than